oupsn/once-discord-bot/README.md

-Once: A discord bot for creating a self destruct voice channel.
+Once: A discord bot for creating a self-destruct voice channel.